Wait2Late/wait2late.github.io/_posts/2025-10-03-Is-investing-in-E6-Archer-really-not-that-worth-it.md

 ## Final conclusion
 If I don't invest in E6 Archer.
 Then the investment will go to memosprite team with Castorice as the core.
 I am ready to skip Evernight in hopes of getting her in a rerun.
 There are also Cyrene E0 and Hyacine LC to consider.

+What do you think?
+Is E6 Archer worth it?

 |                | E6 Archer | Castorice team                            |
 | -------------- | --------- | ----------------------------------------- |